clarkeallan931/BasketballProject/README.md

 To answer the question above (Were NBA players more valuable in the 80's-00's than today?), I needed to group the top 96 win share seasons by decade.

+I looped through my winshares dataFrame and ran if statements based on the third digit in the year.
+19__7__0